A New Obamacare Repeal Draft Is Out And It Attacks Pre-Existing Protections More Severely

 Of course, eliminating these proposals is precisely what many conservative Republicans want ― and it would seem to have particular appeal to Sen. Rand Paul (R-Ky.), who said he’d vote no on the earlier Graham-Cassidy proposal because it left too much of “Obamacare” in place.

 As for the extra money, the biggest boost seems to be in the form of extra Medicaid matching funds for states that have poverty guidelines separate from the rest of the country.
 Only two states do that: Alaska and Hawaii.

-Alaska would also benefit from some other tweaks to the formula.
+Alaska would also benefit from some other funding changes, as would some other states.

 Alaska matters politically because one of its Republican senators, Lisa Murkowski, was among the three Republicans who voted against repeal in July.
-She has not committed to a position on Graham-Cassidy but has said she will look closely at its impact on her state.
+She has not committed to a position on Graham-Cassidy, but has said she will look closely at its impact on her state.

-Just how much the new funds help Alaska isn’t clear ― and may not be clear for a while, because that’s the kind of exercise that requires complex modeling.
-The bill’s sponsors have circulated figures to Senate offices, but those figures, from the Department of Health and Human Services, don’t include some of the bill’s cuts to Medicaid and appear to double-count some savings.
+Precisely how much the new funds help Alaska isn’t clear ― and may not be clear for a while, because that’s the kind of exercise that requires careful study and in some cases complex modeling.

+The bill’s sponsors have circulated figures to Senate offices, but those figures, from the Department of Health and Human Services, don’t include some of the bill’s cuts to Medicaid and, according to several analysts, appear to double-count some savings.
-And the bill’s sponsors already have a history of circulating misleading figures.

-Even with the new changes, Alaska, like all states, stands to lose money in the long run because the bill only authorizes new spending through 2026 and because it subjects Medicaid to new spending limits.
+Even with the new changes, Alaska, like all states, seems likely to lose money in the long run, because the bill only authorizes new spending through 2026 and because it subjects Medicaid to new spending limits.
+(The HHS figures also ignore this provision, by citing 2026 figures but no year after that.)

-“It’s notable what hasn’t changed: for example, there’s still a cliff after 2026, still a crazy implementation timeline, per capita cap is essentially unchanged,” Aviva Aron-Dine, senior fellow and senior counselor at the Center on Budget and Policy Priorities, told HuffPost.
+“It’s notable what hasn’t changed,” Aviva Aron-Dine, senior fellow and senior counselor at the Center on Budget and Policy Priorities, told HuffPost.
+“For example, there’s still a cliff after 2026, still a crazy implementation timeline, per capita cap is essentially unchanged.”

 That might get Murkowski’s attention, just as the bigger blow to pre-existing protections might.
-Back in June, Murkowski told constituents that she was “committed to ensuring that important provisions of the ACA, such as covering those with preexisting conditions.”
+In June, Murkowski told constituents that she was “committed to ensuring that important provisions of the ACA, such as covering those with preexisting conditions... remain intact.”

+Murkowski has mentioned other issues, too.
+She has said she wants to preserve funding for Planned Parenthood that this new bill, like previous repeal efforts, would prohibit.
+She has also echoed the concerns of other wary GOP senators, including Susan Collins of Maine, who have been frustrated with the rush to vote and lack of careful deliberation.

+That concern would seem even more relevant now.
+The Congressional Budget Office had already said it couldn’t complete full estimates of the original Graham-Cassidy bill before Sept.
+30. With just days to go before that deadline hits, it’s hard to see how the agency could do much, if any, analysis on the new bill.

-Whether the changes are enough to win over Paul is yet another question.
-He has said that he can’t support a bill with as much spending as the previous version of Graham-Cassidy.
-This newly revised legislation would appear to have even more.
+Meanwhile, whether the amendments to the bill are enough to win over Paul (and perhaps some other conservatives) is a separate, very different question.
+Paul has said repeatedly that he can’t support a bill unless it has far less spending than the original version of Graham-Cassidy did.
+This newly revised legislation might actually have more.

-Still, the new bill, like the old one, would realize the long-standing conservative goal of reducing government’s power over health care.
+Still, the new bill, like the old one, would realize the longstanding conservative goal of reducing government’s power over health care.
 It would also reduce premiums for those people, predominantly young or relatively healthy, for whom the 2010 health care law has meant higher premiums or out-of-pocket costs.

-No less important, passing Graham-Cassidy would allow Republicans to tell their most fervent supporters that they have repealed “Obamacare” ― and to quiet donors who, according to a recent New York Times story, are “furious” at the GOP’s lack of legislative progress.
+No less important, passing Graham-Cassidy would allow Republicans to tell their most fervent supporters that they have repealed Obamacare ― and to quiet donors who, according to a recent New York Times story, are “furious” at the GOP’s lack of legislative progress.

-That undoubtedly helps explain why Republicans are still trying to get their bill through, even though it is highly unpopular and has provoked condemnation from virtually every major organization that represents either the people who provide health care, the people who pay for it, or the people who get it.
+That may help explain why Republican leaders are still trying to get their bill through ― even though it is highly unpopular and has provoked condemnation from virtually every major organization that represents the people who provide health care, the people who pay for it, or the people who get it.

 Jennifer Bendery contributed reporting